snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 We will have to develop the maps for rider page and also need to work on responsive UI for all the pages.

+ Still working on maps for Rider page, where markers need to be placed.